Special-K-s-Flightsim-Bots/DCSServerBot/docs/plugins/funkman.md

 * AIRBOSS
 * RANGE (Bombing & Strafing)

-For samples on how to configure FunkMan support into Moose, see the respective samples in the samples directory.
+For samples on how to configure FunkMan support into Moose, see the respective samples in the "samples" directory.

 {: .note }
 > You need to set the DCSServerBot port to be used by FunkMan.